DETAILED ACTION

 LEE teaches a system and a method relating to machine learning in a wireless communication (LEE, ¶¶ [0002] and [0006]), wherein the training data is usable by the terminal device for channel estimation by artificial intelligence and/or machine learning (LEE, ¶¶ [0100]-[0106]: the 6G system will support AI for full automation; advance in machine learning will create a more intelligent network for real-time communication in 6G; when AI is introduced to communication, real-time data transmission may be simplified and improve; AI may determine a method of performing complicated target tasks using countless analysis; i.e., AI may increase efficiency and reduce processing delay; time-consuming tasks such as handover, network selection or resource scheduling may be immediately performed by using AI; deep learning have been focused on the wireless resource management and allocation field; combine deep learning in the physical layer with wireless transmission are emerging; AI-based physical layer transmission means applying a signal processing and communication mechanism based on an AI driver rather than a traditional communication framework in a fundamental signal processing and communication mechanism; e.g., channel coding and decoding based on deep learning, signal estimation and detection based on deep learning, multiple input multiple output (MIMO) mechanisms based on deep learning, resource scheduling and allocation based on AI, etc. may be included; machine learning may be used for channel estimation and channel tracking and may be used for power allocation, interference cancellation, etc. in the physical layer of DL; in addition, machine learning may be used for antenna selection, power control, symbol detection, etc. in the MIMO system; deep learning-based AI algorithms require a lot of training data in order to optimize training parameters; however, due to limitations in acquiring data in a specific channel environment as training data, a lot of training data is used offline; static training for training data in a specific channel environment may cause a contradiction between the diversity and dynamic characteristics of a radio channel; ¶¶ [0134]-[0144] with FIGS. 15A-C: it is not easy to collect a lot of data for training the neural network in a communication channel with a long-tail distribution; even if a terminal moves to experience a new channel, collects data and performs fine-tuning training for an offline-pretrained neural network again, the terminal can hardly reflect a new change sufficiently; neural network training should reflect effect of a channel between a transmitter and a receiver; a reference signal or a pilot signal may be used as training data to reflect a channel effect; e.g., a device may be subject to transmission and reception training for a channel by receiving data based on a demodulation reference signal (DM-RS) for reception; a neural network requirement technique is needed to enable a device to secure as many reference signal wireless resources as possible and to have fast learning in a propagation environment with a long-tail distribution; proposes a communication system, a communication procedure, and a signaling method, which are based on online meta learning; meta learning uses a neural network that is pretrained based on various tasks; meta learning is learning that uses such a pretrained neural network to enable a device to well perform inference like regression and classification for a new task; i.e., meta learning is a method of enhancing learning and estimation performance for a new task and is learning for learning (learn-to-learn); when a device experiences a new task, the device relearns a model parameter ϕ suitable for the new task from the meta parameter θ and performs inference based on the relearning; ¶¶ [0145]-[0149] with FIG. 16: proposes a meta learning method for a transmitting/receiving task associated with a reference signal; there are various reference signals; e.g., (a) a device may transmit a phase-tracking reference signal with a specific pattern in order to correct a phase error in a high-frequency band; (b) the device may transmit a demodulation reference signal (DM-RS) with a specific pattern in order to estimate a channel and to estimate data; (c) the device may transmit a channel state information-reference signal (CSI-RS) with a specific pattern in order to track time synchronization of a channel, to track a beam, and to find out channel quality information like a rank indicator (RI), a precoding matrix indicator (PMI), and a channel quality indicator (CQI); (d) the device may transmit a sounding reference signal (SRS) with a specific pattern p for channel sounding; and (e) the terminal may transmit a positioning reference signal (PRS) for measuring a location; the device may transmit various types of reference signals according to purposes; define transmission/reception and measurement of reference signals as tasks so that a device may use a wireless resource as efficiently as possible; applying meta learning to transmission/reception and measurement of reference signals; the task may mean transmission/reception and measurement related to all reference signals that have passed a channel at time t, wherein the reference signals may include a CSI-RS, a PTRS, a PRS, a CRS, and a DMRS; in each task, a result of passing a channel may be used as a dataset; e.g., a terminal may perform a task of measuring a CQI based on a CSI-RS, wherein in case the terminal succeeds in CQI measurement based on the CSI-RS, a result may be used as one supervised learning dataset; online meta learning proposed may be divided mainly into two parts as follows: (a) meta-training is a procedure in which a device learns an optimal meta parameter θ based on a meta-training data set of every reference signal; and (b) adaptation is a procedure in which the device learns ϕ by learning based on the optimal meta parameter θ* to succeed in a task for a specific reference signal and performs a task related to the reference signal at the same time; in case the device succeeds in adaptation of the reference signal task, the device may obtain a reference signal dataset and a parameter ϕ for the task; when the device acquires θ*, meta training may be performed by inputting the reference signal dataset and the task parameter obtained from the adaptation; in addition, the device may acquire ϕ by performing a specific task based on θ* obtained from the meta training, thereby performing adaptation).

-JE and LEE are analogous art because they are from the same field of endeavor, a system and a method relating to machine learning in a wireless communication.
-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to apply the teaching of LEE to JE.
-Motivation for doing so would easily expand AI techniques in a new task for increasing efficiency.
+JE in view of LEE, and KUMAR are analogous art because they are from the same field of endeavor, a system and a method relating to machine learning in communication systems.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to apply the teaching of KUMAR to JE in view of LEE.
+Motivation for doing so would provide further improvements in 5G NR technology as well as other multi-access technologies and the telecommunication standards (LEE, ¶ [0003]).

 Independent Claim 4